 Painting

-Estimate wall area and gallons of paint for a rectangular room using coats, coverage per gallon, and optional waste.
+Estimate wall area and gallons of paint for a rectangular room using coats, coverage per gallon, and optional waste, plus a rough cost from your own price per gallon and national-average paint cost ranges for context.

 Assumptions